 Do you want to practice German today?
 That is possible!
 Just contact one of our teachers today.

-- Restaurantservice (Restaurant Service): bestellen (to order), bringen (to bring)
+- Restaurant Service Verbs: bestellen (to order), bringen (to bring)

 - "Haben Sie einen Tisch für zwei Personen frei?"
-(Do you have a table free for two people?)
+(Do you have a table for two available?)

 - "Ich möchte das Menü bestellen, bitte."
 (I would like to order the menu, please.)